 We love the idea of concealing a cutting-edge electronic device inside a vintage wrapper.
-Our Double Zipper Device Sleeve combines three nostalgic prints from the wonderful Eclectic Elements series by Tim Holtz for Coats.
-There’s a great old-fashioned ticking stripe together with a print made up of retro rulers and tapes.
-The lining is a cool collage of vintage labels and pen and ink illustrations.
+Our Double Zipper Device Sleeve combines three nostalgic prints from the wonderful Eclectic Elements series by Tim Holtz for FreeSpirit Fabrics.
 Three generous pockets can hold a selection of devices.
 The inner sleeve is sized to easily accommodate a Nook®, Kindle® or iPad® Mini.
 Two 7″ x 7″ outer pockets can fit the smaller Nook® or your smart phone.
 The front pocket can be completely sealed with a zipper, so it could also hold a wallet and keys.
 Or… go ahead and push against the electronic grain by tucking an actual printed book or notepad into one of the compartments!
 Fusible fleece between the layers keeps everything soft yet stable.
 So many options in one convenient bag.

 The sleek, utilitarian design creates a carrier that works equally well for guys or gals.
 It’s a perfect option for students to tuck into a backpack or larger shoulder bag.

 The fabrics we used are from the original Eclectic Elements collection, many of which are still being produced.
-Since then, Tim Holtz and Coats have debuted two additional add-on collections: Eclectic Elements 2 and Eclectic Elements Remix.
+Check out his full Foundations collection, which combines reprints from several of his most popular fabric lines.

 The sleeve finishes at approximately 7″ wide by 9½” high with 7″ deep front and back pockets.